 The investigator interviewed the facility’s Social Services Director on 01/29/2016 who stated that the resident “was not being tracked for hallucinations as her consultant said not to.
 It was noted that the facility’s February 2013 Antipsychotic Medication Use Policy reads in part:

 “Antipsychotic medication therapy shall be used only when it is necessary to treat specific conditions.”

 Edwardsville Illinois Nursing Home Abuse Lawyers

-If your loved one has been harmed or injured by caregivers or other residents at Edwardsville Nursing and Rehabilitation Center call the elder abuse attorneys at Rosenfeld Injury Lawyers at (888) 424-5757 today.
+If your loved one has been harmed or injured by caregivers or other residents at Edwardsville Nursing and Rehabilitation Center call the elder abuse attorneys at Rosenfeld Injury Lawyers LLC at (888) 424-5757 today.
 Our Illinois nursing home law firm provides initial case consultations at no cost to you to discuss your options for obtaining financial compensation from all those who caused your loved one harm.

 We accept nursing home abuse and neglect cases through contingency fee arrangements to avoid the need for an upfront fee or retainer.
 All information you share with our law offices remains confidential.